Brave New World

 Is it any good?

-Along with George Orwell's 1984, BRAVE NEW WORLD is one of the most famous dystopian science-fiction novels in the English language.
+Along with George Orwell's 1984, this chilling novel is one of the most famous dystopian science-fiction novels in the English language.
 Aldous Huxley envisions a future where a person's destiny is determined through in vitro fertilization and prenatal treatments, leading to adulthoods ruled by consumerism and aimless sex.
-Although originally a critique of social trends in the 1930s, the novel is still funny, chillling, and relevant for today's readers.
+Although originally a critique of social trends in the 1930s, the novel is still funny, disturbing, and relevant for today's readers.

 Families can talk about...